 The Lake District is internationally important for its role in the creation of the National Trust movement, the inspiration for the designation of UK national parks and the basis for the creation of the World Heritage cultural landscape category.

 For more details including maps and photographs, check out the 2013 Technical Evaluation (PDF).

-Join us in our bid to become a UNESCO World Heritage Site.
-Find out how you can celebrate the identity, inspiration and conservation of the Lake District on our Lake District World Heritage Bid website.
+The Lake District has become a World Heritage Site joining iconic locations such as the Taj Mahal, the Great Barrier Reef and Grand Canyon as a place of international acclaim.
+Find out how you can celebrate the identity, inspiration and conservation of the Lake District on our Lake District World Heritage website.